Huzaifakhanhk/parallel-etl-with-dask/README.md

-# parallel-etl-with-dask
+### Parallel ETL with Dask

-A high-performance ETL pipeline using Dask to process large datasets in parallel, showcasing efficient data handling.
-Technologies: Dask, Pandas, Python.
+An ETL pipeline leveraging Dask for parallel computation.